Senior life insurance

 - Pastimes.
 Insurers may ask if you are involved in any hobbies or pastimes that may increase the likelihood of a claim.

 - Occupation.
-If still employed, the nature of your occupation may also lead to an increase in premiums if your insurer deems it to be higher risk.
+If you're still employed, the nature of your occupation may also lead to an increase in premiums if your insurer deems it to be higher risk.

 Life insurance gets more expensive the older you get.
 However, some key steps to find affordable cover include: